antonio-war/SwiftyGPT/README.md

 ```

 However, if you have requested a different number of choices, the array will have a larger size and you will have to manage the response in a custom way.

+---
+# License
+SwiftyCache is published under the Apache 2.0 license.